rjchrhl/homebridge-cmdswitch2-no-logs/README.md

 Any other exit code is ignored and state isn't changed.
 This allows for better error handling.

-For example: if a curl operation fails, or if a lock can't be obtained, the state won't change.
+For example: in a shell script, if a curl operation fails, or if a lock can't be obtained, the state won't change upon "exit 2".

 -----